Frequently Asked Choice Questions

 In addition, a third choice window during the month of August may be held for our under-enrolled schools.
-The district will publicize the names of schools that are open for walk-up choice students no later than the first Monday in August.
+The district will publicize the names of schools that are open for 3rd Round online Choice no later than August 1st.

 Each applicant can select a first, second, third and fourth choice.
 If the first requested school is filled, then the second choice request will be considered.
 If the second requested school is filled, then the third choice school will be considered.
 If the third requested school is filled, then the fourth choice school will be considered.
 An applicant does not have to request multiple schools.